AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/customer-success/salesforce-service-cloud.md

 | `password` | The password for the user account. |
 | `securityToken` | The security token for the user account. |

-For more information about getting started refer to [this [!DNL Salesforce Service Cloud] document](https://developer.salesforce.com/docs/atlas.en-us.api_iot.meta/api_iot/qs_auth_access_token.htm).
+For more information about getting started, refer to [this [!DNL Salesforce Service Cloud] document](https://developer.salesforce.com/docs/atlas.en-us.api_iot.meta/api_iot/qs_auth_access_token.htm).

 ## Connect your [!DNL Salesforce Service Cloud] account